-The Festival and Avon theatres offer two types of receivers:
+The Festival theatre offers two types of receivers:

 - Stethoscope style: to be used on its own.
 (It is recommended that you remove your hearing aid and turn it off when using this device.)

 - Pendant style: can be used with regular headphones or earbuds, or can be connected to your hearing device using a cable or a neck loop antenna for T-Switch-equipped devices.
 The pendant-style receiver can also be used with properly equipped cochlear implant.

 - Have only the stethoscope - style receivers, which cannot connect to your device.

 We encourage you to reserve your hearing assistive receivers in advance, but on-site requests can be accommodated if quantities permit.
 We would welcome a donation to our hearing assistance program to offset the cost of owning and maintaining these devices.
 Donations can be made at any of our theatres when you come to pick up your headset.
 A minimum of $2.00 is suggested.
 Thank you.

 Audio Described Performances

 Audio Described performances are offered to patrons with vision disabilities at the Festival Theatre on selected dates throughout the season (marked on our performance calendar).
 A live audio describer gives details of costumes, sets and key on-stage action.
 Delivered via headset, the description supplements the spoken dialogue without interfering with it.
 For more information, see the Audio Described Performances page.